 If the water meter is located in a pit outside of the home, a City employee or contractor will knock on the door before beginning work to let the resident know who they are and why they are working on their property.
 If the resident is not home, the technician will proceed with work in the pit.

 If the water meter is located inside the home, the resident will receive a notification letter by mail requesting that an access appointment be scheduled with Water Utilities.
 It is important that this appointment be scheduled in a timely manner to avoid any disruption of water service.

-Tip: through the meter maintenance program, property owners have the option to move a meter that is located inside their home to an outside pit for a reduced fee.
+Tip: through the meter maintenance program, single family home and multi-family duplex owners have the option to move a meter that is located inside their home to an outside pit for a reduced fee.
 Learn more in our Meter Relocation brochure or call Water Utilities for process and cost information.

 In All Cases - Provide Easy Meter Access